matekasse/matekasse/api/README.md

     };
    ```

-2. Start a postgres database and adjust the credentials in the `ormconfig.json` if needed.
+2. Start a postgres database and adjust the credentials in the `ormconfig.js` if needed.

+3. Start the backend according to the dev setup.

 3. Run `yarn build` in the `api` folder.